cardano-scaling/hydra/docs/docs/tutorial/index.md

 :::info Where to get funds

 In case you have no tADA on `preprod`, you can use the [Testnet Faucet](https://docs.cardano.org/cardano-testnet/tools/faucet/) to seed your wallet or the addresses above.
+Note that due to rate limiting, it's better to request a large sums for a single address and then dispatch to other addresses.
 :::

 You can check the balance of your addresses via: